RAJ4823/NoteSnap/README.md

 <p>So this is how notes will look like, you can copy, delete or download this notes</p>
 <img src="/IMG/Screenshots/2.jpg" alt="Screenshot">

-<p>You can delete or download all data by using buttons given in this page</p>
+<p>In settings you can delete or download all the data.
+Currently, Highlighter is in beta stage</p>
 <img src="/IMG/Screenshots/4.jpg" alt="Screenshot">

 # How to install